-This umbrella Tree may reach 18m high.
+This umbrella Tree with thick branches may reach 18m high.
 Bark is corky or papery.
 Leaves are bipinnate with spinescent stipules.
-The tiny whitish regular Flowers are in spikes.
+The many tiny whitish regular, bisexual Flowers are in condensed spikes.
 Fruit is a pod up to 25cm.

 Acacia sieberiana var. woodii, Vachellia sieberiana var. woodii, Acacia woodii, Acacia vermoesenii.

 Common names: Paperbark Thorn, Paperbark Acacia, Natal Camel Thorn, Flat-topped Thorn.